Close Search

 Utah Mule Deer Hunting | Dedicated Hunter Program

-New for 2025, you may not apply for or build points for both the Dedicated Hunter draw and the general season deer draw.
-You must now only participate in one draw at the time of application.
+You may not apply for or build points in both the Dedicated Hunter draw and the general-season deer draw.
+You must name only one option in one draw at the time of application.
 If selected, you’ll be enrolled in the program for three years in the unit you were drawn for.
-As a Dedicated Hunter, you’ll need to complete an online conservation and ethics course, contribute 32 service hours on Division-approved conservation projects, and pay a permit fee of $1,067.
+As a Dedicated Hunter, you’ll need to complete an online conservation and ethics course, contribute thirty-two service hours on UDWR-approved conservation projects, and pay a permit fee of $1,275.46.
 Alternatively, you can buy out your service hours at $40 per hour.

 If you have the time and commitment to hunt, this is a fantastic opportunity to harvest a quality buck as it allows you to hunt all seasons and the same unit for multiple years.